Keyes Bungalow

 Keyes Bungalow is a National Register of Historic Places structure in Altadena, California.
-It was placed on the Register in 1978 for its significance as an example of a Craftsman style home.
 It is also notable as being the home of Jackson Gregory an author of Westerns in the 1920s and 1930s.
+It remains a private home.

 The Keyes Bungalow's architecture is also known as "airplane" style for its wide, shallow roofline that resembles airplane wings.
+It was placed on the Register in 1978 for its significance as an example of a Craftsman style home.